CHBNDJ/Port3Dfolio/README.md

 ## 🤖 Introduction

-**Port3Dfolio** is a fully responsive, 3D-powered portfolio built for developers, designers, and creatives.
-Featuring **animated 3D models**, **scroll-triggered transitions**, and a sleek UI, it's perfect to make your online presence unforgettable.
+**Port3Dfolio** is a fully responsive, 3D-powered portfolio designed to showcase my projects, skills and experience.
+Featuring **animated 3D models**, **scroll-triggered transitions**, and a sleek UI, it's perfect for making my online presence unforgettable.

-> Whether you're showcasing your projects, skills, or offering freelance services—Port3Dfolio is designed to impress.

 ---